awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-wafv2-rulegroup.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Description`  <a name="cfn-wafv2-rulegroup-description"></a>
-A friendly description of the rule group\.
-You cannot change the description of a rule group after you create it\.
+A description of the rule group that helps with identification\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`